matthewwall/weewx-owfs/readme.txt

 There is also a separate function called rain_withpath and that is derived from rainwise_bucket.
 This deliberately removes the secondary path to the counter.
-That secondary path is expected to be supplied by the [[sensor_map]].
+That secondary path is expected to be supplied via the [[sensor_map]].

 The _name_ function that allows the script to be run directly from a terminal is now completed.

+sudo PYTHONPATH=/home/weewx/bin python /home/weewx/bin/user/owfs.py --help

 It functions in a compatible manner to the original python-ow method with the addition of --pyownet_readings that offers a subset of the --readings entries.
 It returns the values most likely to be required.